-At the creation, God did not just say that He created the sea creatures, those that fly in the air and the land animals.
+At the creation, on day 5 God did not just say that He created the sea creatures, those that fly in the air and then on day 6 the land animals.

 No, He used a very interesting term: